 The College is helping students move into work through the development of its Apprenticeship programme.
-In 2020/21 the College had 568 Apprentices in learning (2019/20: 775).
+In 2021/22 the College had 547 Apprentices in learning (2020/21: 568).

-The College has invested in the delivery of Maths and English to all its full time students.
-In 2020/21 GCSE exams were cancelled due to the national lockdown in response to the pandemic.
+The College has invested in the delivery of Maths and English to all its full time students, providing additional support where this has been necessary for students who have experienced lost learning as a result of the pandemic.

-The College continues to improve student outcomes through rigorous target setting with students and regular monitoring of progress at individual, course, section and schoollevels.
+The College continues to improve student outcomes through rigorous target setting with students and regular monitoring of progress at individual, course, section and school levels.